McDonalds Monopoly Bond Street: How To Get It (UK)

 Check out this list of eligible food items – I’ve listed them by price so you can see the cheapest items to buy with stickers.
 For less than £50, you would have a really high chance of finding the missing sticker that you need to win a car.

-Even if you don’t actually want or need a car, new Minis cost around £30,000, so there’s a huge profit to be made.
+Even if you don’t actually want or need a car, new electric Minis cost over £30,000, so there’s a huge profit to be made.

 You may see people who are desperate for a McDonalds Bond Street sticker to complete the set taking to social media to beg for or buy the missing piece.
 Prices offered range from £50 to as high as £1000.